sletuffe/openmaps.fr/donate.md

 ## ❤️ Funding openmaps.fr

+[Openmaps.fr (See presentation page)](https://openmaps.fr/about-openmaps.fr.html) is an OpenStreetMap data based free raster maps provider for other Free projects.
+All free of charge and Open Sourced code.
-[Openmaps.fr](https://openmaps.fr/about-openmaps.fr.html) is not funded by advertisements, but by your support: To contribute financially to Openmaps.fr, there are two crowdfunding platforms:
+However, servers are not free and it entirely rely on users donations. there are two crowdfunding platforms:

 * <a href="https://liberapay.com/openmaps.fr"> <img width="50" src="https://github.githubassets.com/assets/liberapay-48108ded7267.svg"> liberapay.com/openmaps.fr</a>: 1.5% fee + 0.25 cents and only allows for recurring donations (unless you cancel the donation later).
 However, it is based on free software code.
 This is my recommendation.

 OR
 * <a href="https://ko-fi.com/openmapsfr"> <img width="150" src="https://storage.ko-fi.com/cdn/fullLogoKofi.png"> ko-fi.com/openmapsfr</a>: 1.5% fee + 0.25 cents and allows for one-time donations as well as recurring ones.